AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     Warning = 1
 }

+// Warning: (ae-missing-release-tag) "LOGOUT_HINT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const LOGOUT_HINT = "logout_hint";

+// Warning: (ae-missing-release-tag) "logoutRequestEmpty" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const logoutRequestEmpty = "logout_request_empty";

+// Warning: (ae-missing-release-tag) "maxAgeTranspired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const maxAgeTranspired = "max_age_transpired";

+// Warning: (ae-missing-release-tag) "methodNotImplemented" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const methodNotImplemented = "method_not_implemented";

+// Warning: (ae-missing-release-tag) "missingNonceAuthenticationHeader" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const missingNonceAuthenticationHeader = "missing_nonce_authentication_header";

+// Warning: (ae-missing-release-tag) "missingSshJwk" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const missingSshJwk = "missing_ssh_jwk";

+// Warning: (ae-missing-release-tag) "missingSshKid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const missingSshKid = "missing_ssh_kid";

+// Warning: (ae-missing-release-tag) "missingTenantIdError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const missingTenantIdError = "missing_tenant_id_error";

+// Warning: (ae-missing-release-tag) "multipleMatchingAccounts" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const multipleMatchingAccounts = "multiple_matching_accounts";

+// Warning: (ae-missing-release-tag) "multipleMatchingAppMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const multipleMatchingAppMetadata = "multiple_matching_appMetadata";

+// Warning: (ae-missing-release-tag) "multipleMatchingTokens" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const multipleMatchingTokens = "multiple_matching_tokens";

+// Warning: (ae-missing-release-tag) "NATIVE_BROKER" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const NATIVE_BROKER = "nativebroker";

+// Warning: (ae-missing-release-tag) "nativeAccountUnavailable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const nativeAccountUnavailable = "native_account_unavailable";

+// Warning: (ae-missing-release-tag) "NativeRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type NativeRequest = {
     clientId: string;